PH-F/raspberry_pi3_arcade/README.md

     @chromium-browser --incognito --kiosk http://localhost:5000
 	```
 	4. save and reboot
-	5. Note:   crtl W   will close the browser!
+	5. Note:   ctrl W   will close the browser!
+	6. Note:   ctrl+alt+t will start the terminal
+	7. If you want the desktop back then rename the /home/pi/.config/lxsession/LXDE-pi/autostart file

 # Run (in the background)